Poster

 Abstract:

-There has been recent interest in graph-based nearest neighbor search methods, many of which are centered on the construction (approximately) "navigable" graphs over high-dimensional point sets.
-A graph is navigable if greedy routing successfully routes from any starting node to any target node.
-The complete graph is navigable for any point set, but the important question for applications is if sparser graphs can be constructed.
-While this question is well understood in low-dimensions, we establish some of the first upper and lower bounds for high-dimensional point sets.
+There has been significant recent interest in graph-based nearest neighbor search methods, many of which are centered on the construction of (approximately) "navigable" graphs over high-dimensional point sets.
+A graph is navigable if we can successfully move from any starting node to any target node using a greedy routing strategy where we always move to the neighbor that is closest to the destination according to the given distance function.
+The complete graph is obviously navigable for any point set, but the important question for applications is if sparser graphs can be constructed.
+While this question is fairly well understood in low-dimensions, we establish some of the first upper and lower bounds for high-dimensional point sets.
 First, we give a simple and efficient way to construct a navigable graph with average degree $O(\sqrt{n \log n })$ for any set of $n$ points, in any dimension, for any distance function.
 We compliment this result with a nearly matching lower bound: even under the Euclidean metric in $O(\log n)$ dimensions, a random point set has no navigable graph with average degree $O(n^{\alpha})$ for any $\alpha < 1/2$.
 Our lower bound relies on sharp anti-concentration bounds for binomial random variables, which we use to show that the {near-neighborhoods} of a set of random points do not overlap significantly, forcing any navigable graph to have many edges.

 Live content is unavailable.
 Log in and register to view live content